Jeffrey Remedios: Universal Music Canada

 On September 21, 2015, Universal Music Group CEO Lucian Grainge appointed Remedios as President and CEO of Universal Music Canada.
 He oversaw the creation of Universal's new office in Liberty Village, Toronto, which opened in 2022 and includes 80A recording studios and a performance venue.

 Professional associations

 On November 29, 2021, Remedios was named chairman of the Toronto International Film Festival, after previously spending five years on the board.
 He also serves on the board of directors of Arts & Crafts, the Canadian Academy of Recording Arts and Sciences, Music Canada, and MusiCounts.

 Education

 Remedios graduated from McMaster University in Hamilton, Ontario, in 1998 with a degree in commerce and a minor in music.
-Jeffrey served as Music Director at CFMU FM from 1994-1996.
+Jeffrey served as music director at CFMU FM from 1994 to 1996.
 McMaster presented Remedios with its Alumni Gallery Award in 2013.

 Personal life

 Remedios grew up in Scarborough, Ontario, the son of Macau-born parents and the youngest of three brothers.
 In 2015 he married Lucia Graca at a ceremony in Burl's Creek Event Grounds, site of the Wayhome and Boots And Hearts music festivals.
 Their wedding reception included musical performances by several artists from the Arts & Crafts label.
 They live in Toronto and have two children.
 Toronto Life magazine named the couple among the city's Best Dressed in 2016.
 Remedios delivered the keynote address at Canadian Music Week on June 8, 2022.